webbird83/zenbot/docs/Zentalk.md

 ```
 Be aware that you need to open the actual port on the firewall.

-### zenmailer and zenxmpp
+### zenmailer

-As the names imply, these programs deliver messages when interesting events occur.
-In this version the programs
+As the name imply, this programs deliver messages when interesting events occur.
+In this version the program
 deliver trades with the trade specific data.
 A template file, ./templates/zenmailer.tpl is provided.
 This template file has sections for plain text and HTML.
 For the *zenmailer.js* both the plain and HTML text are used.
 The template delivers messages with simple formatting.
-The template is ease to customize for more sexy messages
+The template is easy to customize for more sexy messages

-Before using the programs, the configuration files *conf-zenmailer.js* and *conf-zenxmpp.js*
+Before using the program, the configuration files *conf-zenmailer.js* and *conf-zenxmpp.js*
 have to be edited with your preferences.

 To use the programs, you need to connect to **Zenbot**.